 Written by: Joey Savoie

-Using an example within CE: at the end of the year, we ultimately have to choose what are the best charities for us to recommend.
+Using an example within CE: at the end of the year, we ultimately have to choose the best charities for us to recommend.
 This decision will almost by definition always be incomplete and subject to revision.
 But like with the research above, the important question is what are the counterfactuals?
-If CE, for example, did 5 years of research and decision making in the animal space, would it result in higher impact charities recommended at the end?
+If CE, for example, did 5 years of research and decision-making in the animal space, would it result in higher impact charities recommended at the end?
 Almost definitely.
-But we also have to consider the impact of a strong charity, or two, that could have been started 4 years earlier, as well as the cost of research.
-CE could cover and recommend charities of mental health, poverty, far future, and meta science.
-If 2 charities came from each of those areas during those 4 years that would be 8 charities not started for the end benefit of a better animal recommendation.
+But we also have to consider the impact of a strong charity (or multiple) that could have been founded 4 years earlier, as well as the cost of research.
+CE could cover and recommend charities for mental health, poverty, the far future, and meta science.
+If two charities came from each of these areas during those four years, that would be eight charities not started for the end benefit of a better animal charity recommendation.

-Using this system will not always result in the correct decision, but it saves in time what it loses in precision.
-Sometimes the best decision is the one that is good enough, given the limited time and knowledge.
+Using this system will not always result in the correct decision, but it makes up in time what it loses in precision.
+Sometimes the best decision is the one that is good enough, given limited time and knowledge.
 Time capping a decision puts into perspective how important this choice is in comparison to all the other choices, research, and tasks.
-It also allows you to look back on your decisions and feel as though you made the best choice you could in the time that you gave for the decision.
+It also allows you to look back on your decisions and feel as though you made the best choice you could in the time allocated for each.